 Occasional Clay Face Mask

-About once I week, I do a bentonite clay face mask to “vacuum my pores.”
+Occasionally, I do a bentonite clay face mask to “vacuum my pores.”
 This helps clear out the stubborn clogged pores on my nose and chin.
 I’ve written about using bentonite clay as a face mask here if you’re interested!
 You can purchase bentonite clay here.

 Purchasing High Quality Essential Oils